wardle/pc4/README.md

 Version 4 brings together a suite of loosely-coupled modules and a high degree of interoperability with other health and care systems.

-It is a work-in-progress, but the much of the backend components are now complete.
+It is a work-in-progress, but the many of the backend components are now complete.
 The front-end applications are small and highly modular, while providing the appearance of a single seamless system.